 This final GAA Annual report covers the period January 2016 – December 2020, with a specific focus on the progress of the programme last year, January – December 2020.

 It assesses the progress of the Girls Advocacy Alliance programme towards its objectives and considers the program’s effectiveness.
 In addition, the report includes information on the indicators for Strategic Partnerships under the Dialogue & Dissent framework that were introduced by the Ministry of Foreign Affairs in October 2017.
 It also explores changes in the external context and reflects on the relevance and validity of the program’s Theory of Change.

 The Learning Review report concludes that the Girls Advocacy Alliance programme adopted a flexible, adaptive approach in supporting youth advocates.
 This enabled the programme to respond to young people’s needs, and to become more youth-centred.

-The report also highlights the importance to articulate from the onset youth advocates’ role and contribution; to ensure capacity support and tools, resources, and frameworks that are adapted to the cultural context and advocacy level of youth advocates; to carefully consider the meaningfulness of various forms of participation (e.g. high-level international events), and to incorporate follow-up after engagement in (international) advocacy opportunities in all work with youth advocates.
+The report also highlights the importance of articulating youth advocates’ role and contribution from the onset: to ensure capacity support and tools, resources, and frameworks that are adapted to the cultural context and advocacy level of youth advocates; to carefully consider the meaningfulness of various forms of participation (e.g. high-level international events); and to incorporate follow-up after engagement in (international) advocacy opportunities in all work with youth advocates.